Shahpuri dialect: Geographic distribution and classification

+Its name is derived from the former Shahpur District.
+Grierson (1919) considered Shahpuri to be representative of Lahnda (Western Punjabi), but later opinions by Shackle (1976) and Masica (1991) have re-classified it as a general dialect of Punjabi, with certain Multani dialect features.
+Wagha (1997) rejects the validity of Shahpuri as a distinct linguistic entity, and instead suggests all the intermediate dialects spoken in the Bars from Sargodha to Pakpattan, including Jhangi, to be merged into one.

 It is mostly spoken in Sargodha District and Khushab District.
-It is also spoken in the neighbouring districts of Mianwali, Jhang, Chiniot, Mandi Bahauddin, and Bhakkar.
+It is also spoken in the neighbouring districts of Jhang, Chiniot, Mandi Bahauddin, Khanewal, Sahiwal and Bhakkar.
 It is mainly spoken on western end of Sindh River to Chenab River, traversing the Jhelum River.

-This entire area has almost the same traditions, customs and culture.